Category Archives: Historic_Buildings

 High Street No. 201-203 High Street (former Zodiac Toys) – Heritage Building Profile

 This beautiful Art Deco building is thought to have been built in 1885, when it is recorded as the shop for H.J.
 Luker, a ‘Silk Mercer’.
-Unfortunately there is an application to turn this into a plain block of flats … Continue reading
+Happily, the 2024 planning application to turn this into a plain block of flats … Continue reading

 The Curious Case of The Table